-- An incremental expansion of the Military Protection Area to preserve Shaw A.F.B. and Poinsett Range based upon the Shaw A.F.B.-Sumter Joint Land Use Study produced in 2016 in cooperation with the Department of Defense. - Directing suburban development density only to places where public water and sewer is available or planned to be available based on a review of all service districts and City of Sumter Sewer policies. - Expansion of the Rural Development Area based on lack of available infrastrucutre.
+- An incremental expansion of the Military Protection Area to preserve Shaw A.F.B. and Poinsett Range based upon the Shaw A.F.B.-Sumter Joint Land Use Study produced in 2016 in cooperation with the Department of Defense. - Directing suburban development density only to places where public water and sewer is available or planned to be available based on a review of all service districts and City of Sumter Sewer policies. - Stronger support for residential uses downtown and closer to the Central Business District. - Expansion of the Rural Development Area based on lack of available infrastrucutre.